Doctoral Internship in Health Services Psychology

 Documentation of Hours

-Interns are responsible for documenting their hours on an Excel spreadsheet that is provided ahead of time.
-Hours can be totaled for report in the spreadsheet.
-A copy of the spreadsheet data needs to be submitted to the training director on a monthly basis.
-Interns will be given feedback about their hours a minimum of every three months.
+Interns are responsible for documenting their clinical training hours.
+This can be done using a program like Time2Track or PsyKey, or using an Excel spreadsheet that is provided ahead of time.
+A copy of the spreadsheet data will be submitted to the training director on a monthly basis.
+Interns will be given feedback about their hours at a minimum of every three months.

 Sample Weekly Time Allocation